whatagoodbot/miss-groupie/README.md

 Each user can have their own custom greeting in your room.
 Miss Groupie stores as many greetings as you like and will pick one at random each time a user joins the room.
 You can have both text and image greetings.
 If a user has both a text and an image greeting, a random choice of each will be used to greet the joining user.

+**_YOU CAN ONLY ADD GREETINGS FOR YOURSELF_**

-To add a text based greeting `!addusergreeting @{USERNAME} {TEXT TO GREET WITH}` for example `!addusergreeting @notABluesSinger Blame him for everything I say` will mean when I join the room, I will be greeted with *"Blame him for everything I say"*
+To add a text based greeting `!addusergreeting {TEXT TO GREET WITH}` for example `!addusergreeting Blame him for everything I say` will mean when I join the room, I will be greeted with *"Blame him for everything I say"*

-To add an image base greeting `!addusergreeting @{USERNAME} {URL TO IMAGE}` for example `!addusergreeting @notABluesSinger https://media.giphy.com/media/xT5LMwPeFtqewwZbWM/giphy.gif` will mean when I join a room everyone will be treated to a gif of Lisa Simpson playing the blues.
+To add an image base greeting `!addusergreeting {URL TO IMAGE}` for example `!addusergreeting https://media.giphy.com/media/xT5LMwPeFtqewwZbWM/giphy.gif` will mean when I join a room everyone will be treated to a gif of Lisa Simpson playing the blues.

-You can combine text and images using `!addusergreeting @{USERNAME} {TEXT TO GREET WITH} {URL TO IMAGE}` for example `!addusergreeting @notABluesSinger Blame him for everything I say https://media.giphy.com/media/xT5LMwPeFtqewwZbWM/giphy.gif` will mean when I join a room I will be greeted with *"Blame him for everything I say"* and everyone will be treated to a gif of Lisa Simpson playing the blues.
+You can combine text and images using `!addusergreeting {TEXT TO GREET WITH} {URL TO IMAGE}` for example `!addusergreeting Blame him for everything I say https://media.giphy.com/media/xT5LMwPeFtqewwZbWM/giphy.gif` will mean when I join a room I will be greeted with *"Blame him for everything I say"* and everyone will be treated to a gif of Lisa Simpson playing the blues.

 **Clearing a user greeting**

-If you need to clear down all greetings for a specific user you can use `!deleteusergreeting @{USERNAME}` for example `!deleteusergreeting @notABluesSinger` will remove all user greetings for my user.
+If you need to clear down all greetings for yourself you can use `!deleteusergreetings` for example `!deleteusergreetings` will remove all user greetings for my user.

 **Room Greeting**